Lumbar PunctureSkip to the navigation

 To lower your chance of getting a headache following a lumbar puncture, you may be told to lie flat in bed or with your head slightly raised for 1 to 4 hours.
 Since your brain makes new CSF all the time and replaces it 2 or 3 times a day, the small amount of fluid that is removed will be quickly replaced.
 You may be told to drink extra fluids after the procedure to help prevent or to reduce the severity of a headache.

 Some people find it uncomfortable to lie curled up on their side.
 The soap may feel cold on your back.
 You will probably feel a brief pinch or sting when the numbing medicine is given.
 You may feel a brief pain when the spinal needle is inserted or repositioned.

 During the procedure, the needle may touch one of your spinal nerves and cause a tingling feeling, like a light electrical shock, running down one of your legs.
-The needle will not touch or damage the spinal cord.

 You may feel tired and have a mild backache the day after the procedure.
 Some people have trouble sleeping for 1 to 2 days.